 When can intoxication be used as a defense in a criminal case?

-The intoxication defense is usually not going to be a very good defense when it comes to a criminal case in LA.
+The intoxication defense is usually not going to be a very good defense when it comes to a criminal case.
 The legislature is not going to let people get away with crimes just because they got themselves intoxicated.

 Specific Intent Crimes

 One area though where it is a nice defense is when you’re talking about specific intent crimes.
 In other words, the person had to be able to form the specific intent to do something related to the particular crime, but because they were so drunk, high on drugs or whatever intoxicant, they were not able to form that specific intent, so that person is going to have to be pretty out of it in order to be able to assert that defense.

 Because remember, the temptation is — the judge, the prosecutors and even juries — they don’t want to give someone a free pass just because they got themselves intoxicated somehow and committed a crime.

 Where I see it as an effective defense — again, depending on the circumstances — you have to have some mitigating factors in your favor — is related to an attempted murder charge, because with attempted murder you have to be able to form the specific intent to kill and if you can’t form that intent because you’re so drunk or high, whatever the case may be, then you certainly might have a viable defense there.